Digital product development guide

 Prioritisation matrix

-Prioritisation matrix is a tool for evaluating the different features of the project, making it more clear what to focus on.
+A prioritisation matrix is a tool for evaluating the different features of the project, making it clearer what to focus on.

 Trigger cards